SimonScapan/scientific-purpose-harvester/README.md

 ## Video Introduction

-Quickly start with a Cideo Tutorial for the SPH!
+Quickly start with a Video Tutorial for the SPH!
 (Click Image to go to Youtube)

 [![Introduction](/media/Landing-Page.png)](https://www.youtube.com/watch?v=KiLfPeoQvUo)